vcwild/weather-report/README.md

 > and Atmospheric Administration’s (NOAA) storm database, seeking to
 > answer some questions about severe weather events.
 The main focus of
 > this study is to allow full-research reproducibility, using literate
-> programming for every
+> programming for each iteration.
-    step in the analysis.

 ## Tools Used